By Mark Taylor

 One of the primary functions of GABA is that it dampens nerve activity in the brain, and research suggests that those who experience poor quality sleep or conditions like insomnia may be experiencing a GABA deficiency, which is why it’s so difficult for them to achieve restful sleep.

-GABA has shown to have a positive effect on our ability to fall asleep, and stay asleep longer.
+GABA has shown to have a positive effect on our ability to fall asleep2, and stay asleep longer.
 This benefit is particularly notable in deeper sleep cycles, which are regarded as an essential type of sleep for restfulness and recovery.

 GABA For Anxiety

 Perhaps the most popular and useful application for GABA is its ability to treat anxiety.
-Many of the most popular anti-anxiety medications on the market, such as Xanax, for example, work to increase GABA levels inside the brain, which helps to dampen the nerves inside the brain, making it easier for the user to relax and feel calm.
+Many of the most popular anti-anxiety medications on the market, such as Xanax, for example, work to increase GABA levels inside the brain, which helps to dampen the nerves inside the brain, making it easier for the user to relax and feel calm3.

 Reason would dictate that if these prescription medications are designed to increase GABA production, that supplementation with GABA may be just as helpful.
 Studies have demonstrated that GABA can induce relaxation while also reducing anxiety in test subjects.